OBF/obf-docs/code-of-conduct/CODE_OF_CONDUCT.md

 ### 2.2 Scope of the OBF Code of Conduct (Code of Conduct)

-To make clear what is expected, everyone participating in OBF activities is required to conform to our Code of Conduct.

 This Code of Conduct applies to all online or in-person events, meetings conducted in the OBF community spaces (online/in-person), as well as all text-based and asynchronous OBF-related interactions as described below.